bansalKeshav/BitConnection/README.md

 ## Copyright and license

-Code and documentation copyright 2011-2014 Twitter, Inc. Code released under [the MIT license](LICENSE).
-Docs released under [Creative Commons](docs/LICENSE).
+Code and documentation copyright 2012-2016 reserved to keshav Bansal , Aniket Singhal , Navendu Ayush